Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 was renamed.
 Then select that icon from the Icon Color menu.
 Note that the new icon must be an ICO file and not another image format renamed to ICO.

+If the separators are showing on the menu as words instead of horizontal lines, check the spelling, that first "a" can be tricky.

 Diagnostics
 ===========